 With architecture, I found something I loved.
 I love design.
-But, I was always inserting narratives into my concepts.
-So, I decided to shift my focus and began working as a production designer on shorts at USC.
+But, I could never help inserting narratives into my concepts.
+So I decided to shift my focus and began working as a production designer.
 Then, I headed to the AFI Conservatory to complete my MFA in Production Design.

 No, what I like is a jumble of the tangible and intangible, of beauty and ugliness that somehow sets me a-tingle. -James M. Cain